 Tony plays a 2000 Glen Alan set of bagpipes, Australian made to original 1932 Henderson specifications.

 Gus commenced learning the pipes from his farther, Angus at the Tamworth Highland Pipe Band.

 As a student at the Armidale School he come into contact with the Sydney School of Piping & Drumming when they started lessons at the school.

 Gus started playing with GMM in November, 2020.

-He has been a regular competitor in solo competition and has won the follwoing prizes.
+He has been a regular competitor in solo competition and has a number of prizes.